decred/dcrdex/README.md

 1. Linux or MacOS
 2. [Go >= 1.17](https://golang.org/doc/install)
 3. [PostgreSQL 11+](https://www.postgresql.org/download/), [tuned](https://pgtune.leopard.in.ua/) and running.
-4. Decred (dcrd) and Bitcoin (bitcoind) full nodes, and any other assets full nodes, both with `txindex` enabled.
+4. Decred (dcrd) and Bitcoin (bitcoind) full nodes, and any other assets' full nodes, both with `txindex` enabled.

 ### Set up the database